PactCoffee/js-ui-challenge/README.md

 Feel free to make use of our style guide & component library, [loggins](https://github.com/PactCoffee/loggins).

 The purpose of this test is for us to get a look into how you approach the problem and what your process is to solve it.
 Be prepared to talk through your work.
+We also expect your commit history to give us an idea of how you approached the problem.

-This readme is sparse on information on purpose.
+(This readme is sparse on information on purpose 💃)

+**NB** This is not "spec work"; it's simply a test for us to understand your skills and process.